Cellular $E_k$-algebras: Sifted monads and indecomposables

 which is the identity map on the first summand and the unique map to $\bterm$ on the second summand.
-As described in Section \ref{sec:MonoidalMonads} this defines a monoidal (or braided or symmetric monoidal) structure on $\sfC_{\ast} \cong \Alg_{(-)_+}(\sfC)$, which we shall denote as
+By the above considerations, this defines a monoidal (or braided or symmetric monoidal) structure on $\sfC_{\ast} \cong \Alg_{(-)_+}(\sfC)$, which we shall denote as